 WA Cardiology will always treat our patients’ personal information as strictly private and confidential.
 The information will only be used and disclosed for purposes directly related to a patient’s current and ongoing care and treatment.

 In certain circumstances, we may be permitted or required by law to disclose a patient’s personal information to third parties.
 These may include Medicare, Police, Insurers, Solicitors, Tribunals, Courts of Law, Hospitals, General Practitioners and Collection Agencies.

 We may use our stored information for the benefit of preventative healthcare.
 This may involve contacting relevant patients to participate in a medical study or for patient recall.

 WA Cardiology will reconfirm our patients’ details when they attend the practice for consultation to ensure that their personal information is accurate, complete, up to date and relevant.
 We request that patients let the staff know if the information we have on file is incorrect or out of date.

 Personal information that we hold on site on our STAT software is stored on computers which are password protected.
 Staff are required to log off each evening and our premises at Murdoch is secured with an alarm system.

 If our patients find that their information with WA Cardiology is not accurate, complete or up to date, they can tell the staff, write a letter or email firstname.lastname@example.org so that we can update the information promptly.

 Requesting access to your information

-Access to medical information/records must be requested in writing.
+Access to medical information/records in their entirety must be requested in writing.
 The staff will need to liaise with the relevant Cardiologist and in some cases, referring practitioner, about the release of this information.
+An administration fee may apply.
 WA Cardiology reserves the right to deny access to medical records in exceptional circumstances permitted by law.